100 E. Main Street

 Dates: September 22 – October 28, 2017

-Participating Artists: Mary Carothers, Marcus “Doc” Cravens, Jimmy Devore, Mitch Eckert, Matthew Flores, Larry Gawel, Laura Arrot Hartford, Benne Holwerda, John Jaynes, Shree Joglekar, Joe Johnson, Jonathan Long, Brian McClave, Ryan Paker, Zed Saeed, Kelsi Wermuth, Mary Yates
+Participating Artists: John Bailey, Mary Carothers, Vaughn Corum, Marcus “Doc” Cravens, Jimmy Devore, Mitch Eckert, Matthew Flores, Larry Gawel, Benne Holwerda, John Jaynes, Shree Joglekar, Joe Johnson, Jonathan Long, Brian McClave, Ryan Paker, Zed Saeed, Kelsi Wermuth, Mary Yates

 Overshadowed is a collaborative, experimental exhibition that examines the meeting point between photography, landscape and astronomy.